 Natural and artificial barriers to mobile phone tower radiation

 RF radiation intensity falls with concrete or even natural barriers (stone, rock, dense foliage).
 Therefore if the tower is not in direct line of sight, there are chances that the radiation will be low.

-Antennas are tilted in some case, for better connectivity.
+In some cases for better connectivity – antennas are tilted around vertical axis.
 Such a tilt can change the plane of radiation and therefore concentrate high RF radiation in the direction of the tilt.

 Number of antennas pointing at the building or living area